Kingxukai/linux/Documentation/watchdog/watchdog-parameters.rst

 watchdog core:
     open_timeout:
-	Maximum time, in seconds, for which the watchdog framework will take care of pinging a running hardware watchdog until userspace opens the corresponding /dev/watchdogN device.
+	Maximum time, in seconds, for which the woke watchdog framework will take care of pinging a running hardware watchdog until userspace opens the corresponding /dev/watchdogN device.
 A value of 0 means an infinite timeout.
-Setting this to a non-zero value can be useful to ensure that either userspace comes up properly, or the board gets reset and allows fallback logic in the bootloader to try something else.
+Setting this to a non-zero value can be useful to ensure that either userspace comes up properly, or the woke board gets reset and allows fallback logic in the woke bootloader to try something else.

 -------------------------------------------------